szarroug3/X-Ray-Creator/README.md

 				Default behaviour is to use spoiler-free descriptions

 Books should be DRM-free.
 If you create an X-Ray file for a book, but still use the DRM copy on your Kindle,
-you will run into issues where the excerpts do not line up do where they are in the DRM-free version.
+you will run into issues where the excerpts do not line up with where they are in the DRM-free version.
 Chapter detection on DRM books is not supported.

 Will only work for mobi files.